cunarist/map-literal/README.md

 # Why This was Made

-`Object` in Javascript and Typescript shouldn't be used as dictionaries!
+`Object` in Javascript and Typescript shouldn't be used as dictionary!

 There are 3 container types in Javascript and Typescript: